pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 In addition, the number of `equals()` calls on `Point` object is 160,526,879, or roughly two per `hashCode()` call, for the reference implementation, and 36,383,032 (0.47 per `hashCode()`) for "Modulo big prime".
 This is a direct consequence of the latter version using much better hash function.
+The reason the number of `equals()` invocations per `hashCode()` is less than one is in unsuccessful `get()` calls, which are very frequent in Life.

 We can also see that much more operations are performed on `counts` than on `field`, which is to be expected (eight lookups and updates are performed for each modification of `fields`).
 Any improvement there